xcore/sw_gpio_examples/app_sk_gpio_simple_demo/doc_quickstart/quickstart.rst

    #.
 Examine the application code.
 In xTimeComposer navigate to the ``src`` directory under app_sk_gpio_simple_demo and double click on the main.xc file within it.
 The file will open in the central editor window.
    #.
 Find the main function and note that it runs the app_manager() function on a single logical core.
 Confirm that there are no other logical cores running (e.g. only one function call within the par{}.
    #.
 Find the app_manager function within the same file and look at the ``select`` statement within it.
 What do you think this select statement is doing?
-Review the XC programming guide to find out more about ``select`` statements.
+Review the XC programming guide (:ref:`prog_xc_responding_to_multiple_inputs`) to find out more about ``select`` statements.
 Now use the xSoftip explorer pane to navigate back to the root of the documentation for this application.
 Click on the 'Slicekit GPIO Example Applications and read the notes there about how the code works.
    #.
 Examine the I2C interface to the ADC on the Slice Card.
 Take a look at the calls to the I2C Master function library within main.xc, and use the xSoftip Explorer pane in xTimeComposer to locate this module and display its documentation in the Developer Column.

 Try the Com Port Demo